dashpresshq/archaea/docs/app-configuration/form.md

 ---

 # Form

-   Here, you get to run any action just after the action is submitted
-          LINK_TO_DOC
+Forms are complex, They are the core of the business requirement and we believe giving you a programming API will be the best to satisfy the deepest requirement as opposed to making things visual and blocking you when your requirement gets too complex.

+As you will expect you will need some Javascript knowledge to proceed in this section

+There are three forms that we use to achieve this

+## Field State
+TODO

+## Before Submit
+TODO
-               Here, you get to modify your form just before submit so that you add or remove fields based on requirement LINK_TO_DOC
+// Here, you get to modify your form just before submit so that you add or remove fields based on requirements

-          Here you modify the behaviour of the form LINK_TO_DOC

-synced db validations

-filters, reading on details, on table
+## After Submit
+TODO Here, you get to run any action just after the action is submitted synced DB validations